hdmetor/WikiCrawler/Analytics.md

     ja 18674
     sv 17854

-I expected to find simple English here, while it makes only in the top 30:
+To be honest, I expected to find simple English here, while it makes only in the top 30:

     sorted_lang = lang_data.sort(columns='Count',ascending=False)
     sorted_lang.index.get_loc('simple')
     27

-Maybe crawling more pages with hard (like math of physics) topics will increase its position.
+Maybe crawling more pages with hard topics (like math of physics) will increase its position.

 This is the distribution of the 100 less used languages